 But sometimes, despite your best efforts, you or your child may end up with a sunburn.
 What do you do then?

-Today I want to talk about how a sunburn affects the skin and what you can do to help your child’s skin recover and heal from this unfortunate event depending upon how severe their sunburned skin is.
+Today I want to talk about how a sunburn affects the skin and what you can do to help your child’s skin recover and heal from this unfortunate event depending on how severe their sunburned skin is.

 In the graphic below, you can see the different degrees of burns.
 When most people think about burned skin, they think of spilling boiling water or oil on themselves or children tripping and falling into fires.
 Most people don’t realize that the sun can burn the skin in a similar way.